JetBrains/teamcity-documentation/topics/ldap-integration.md

 ### ldap-config.properties Configuration

-LDAP integration settings are configured in the `<TeamCity data directory>/config/ldap-config.properties` file on the server.
+LDAP integration settings are configured in the `<TeamCity Data Directory>/config/ldap-config.properties` file on the server.

-Create the file by copying `<TeamCity data directory>/config/ldap-config.properties.dist` file and renaming it to the `<TeamCity data directory>/config/ldap-config.properties`; follow the comments in the file to edit the default settings as required.
+Create the file by copying `<TeamCity Data Directory>/config/ldap-config.properties.dist` file and renaming it to the `<TeamCity Data Directory>/config/ldap-config.properties`; follow the comments in the file to edit the default settings as required.

 The file uses the standard Java properties file syntax, so all the values in the file must be properly [escaped](http://java.sun.com/j2se/1.5.0/docs/api/java/util/Properties.html#load(java.io.InputStream)).
 The file is re\-read on any modification so you do not need to restart the server to apply changes in the file.